 The new conception of the content conveys the multifaceted relationship between man and death.
 This is illustrated in particular against the background of demographic development and migration movements by current multicultural, ethical, sociological, medical, socio-psychological, theological and scientific aspects in dealing with dying and death.

-Kassel's SPD member of the Bundestag Timon Gremmels and Kassel's Lord Mayor Christian Geselle did not miss the opportunity to attend the opening evening of the exhibition "LAMENTO.
+Kassel's SPD member of the German Parliament Timon Gremmels and Kassel's Lord Mayor Christian Geselle did not miss the opportunity to attend the opening evening of the exhibition "LAMENTO.
 Trauer und Tränen" (15.11.2019) to share with the assembled audience their great joy about the approval of federal funding.
 In addition, budget funds have already been promised by the City of Kassel.
 Susanne Völker, head of the Department of Culture, emphasized: "The Museum for Sepulchral Culture occupies a special position in the German museum landscape.
 With its focus on content, the museum touches on central aspects of human existence, which are often given little space in our modern society.
 Since its foundation 27 years ago, the museum has continually opened up innovative, informative and life-affirming perspectives through a wide range of exhibitions and events.
-I am pleased that the Museum of Sepulchral Culture is now being given a perspective for modernization and contemporary development".
+I am pleased that the Museum for Sepulchral Culture is now being given a perspective for modernization and contemporary development".

 Negotiations are currently taking place with the museum's institutional sponsor, the State of Hesse, in order to have planning security soon.
 Eva Kühne-Hörmann, Hesse's Minister of Justice and Kassel CDU chairwoman, said that the museum is, in addition to the documenta, "another cultural institution unique in Germany", which has its headquarters in Kassel.
 From 2017 to 2018, the Protestant Church of Germany (EKD) and the Association of German Dioceses (VDD) had provided financial support for the development of the "Vision for the Future" which is now available.
 The Museum for Sepulchral Culture hopes to receive further support from the two Christian churches in the area of the costs of setting up the updated permanent exhibition, as well as from a wide range of sponsors and donors, in order to be able to raise the necessary own contribution.